Quick Links

 Governors retired or stood down within last 12 months / last school year:-

-Alec Ross Foundation Governor, Stretton Term finished April 2025
+Alec Ross: Foundation Governor, Stretton, Term finished April 2025

 Constitution of the Knightlow CofE Primary School Governing body

-In line with Governance regulations (2012) for voluntary aided schools, the Knightlow Governing Body is 12 members, and consists of 7 Foundation Governors (a majority by 2), 2 staff governors (including the head teacher), 2 parent governors and 1 local authority governor.
+In line with Governance regulations (2012) for voluntary aided schools, the Knightlow Governing Body is 11 members, and consists of 6 Foundation Governors (a majority by 2), 2 staff governors (including the head teacher), 2 parent governors and 1 local authority governor.

-Knightlow Foundation Governors shall be appointed by the Coventry Diocesan Board of Education in consultation with the relevant Parochial Church Councils, and will consist of the Priest in charge, three appointments from Stretton on Dunsmore PCC, one of whom is nominated by Stretton Charities, and then one each from Frankton, Bourton & Marton PCC's
+Knightlow Foundation Governors shall be appointed by the Coventry Diocesan Board of Education in consultation with the relevant Parochial Church Councils, and will consist of the Priest in charge, three appointments from Stretton on Dunsmore PCC, one of whom is nominated by Stretton Charities, and then one each (where possible) from Frankton, Bourton & Marton PCC's

 Parent governors are appointed by election of the parents/carers, staff governors by an election of staff, and the Local authority appoints a governor.
 All Governors, except the ex officio posts of Headteacher and Priest in charge, are appointed for a term of 4 years.
 The Governing Body may choose to appoint co-opted governors or associate governors to support the Governing Body or fulfil specific tasks.